timveil/hive-jdbc-uber-jar/README.md

     ![](images/intellij-connection-test.png)

 # How to Build
 To build locally, you must have Maven installed and properly configured.
-After that it's as simple as running `mvn:package`.
+After that it's as simple as running `mvn clean package`.
 A file called `hive-jdbc-uber-x.jar` will be created in your `target` directory.
 The newly created jar will have the Hive JDBC driver as well as all required dependencies.

 # Logging
 All logging dependencies have been filtered and bridged with SLF4J in this jar and Log4J has been included as the logging implementation.
 While no `log4j.properties` has been included in this jar, it's fairly easy to configure Log4J and DbVisualizer to debug what's happening inside JDBC.
 To set up Log4J in DbVisualizer, do the following.